Pallas's leaf warbler: Taxonomy

-Of these, Phylloscopus chloronotus forresti is possibly also a separate species, but further analysis is required to confirm this.
 The breeding ranges of the Gansu leaf warbler and the Chinese leaf warbler overlap in southern Gansu, but the species are separated ecologically: the Gansu leaf warbler is found in taller forest habitats and the Chinese leaf warbler uses lower, often scrubby habitats.
 "Lemon-rumped warbler" was sometimes used as synonym for Pallas's leaf warbler before the species' split.
 Pallas's leaf warbler appears to have diverged from the Chinese leaf warbler 4.1–5.5 million years ago, and from its other former subspecies about 1.7–3.2 million years ago.